Jörn Donner: Biography

+In 1954 he married the Finnish writer Inga-Brit Wik; they had two children and divorced in 1962.
+Later Wik has described their marriage in her novels.
+Donner married in 1974 Jeanette Bonnier; they divorced in 1988.
+In 1995 Donner married the journalist Bitte Westerlund; they had two children.
+Donner has also two children from his previous relationships.
+He lived in 1960's eight years with Swedish actress Harriet Andersson and made five films with her.
+Andersson was also one of Ingmar Bergman's favourite actressess.

 Donner was associated with several different political parties, such as SDP and RKP, and was at different times a member both of the Finnish parliament and the European Parliament.
+He was chairman of the leftist artists' association Kiila from 1957 to 1958 and served on the Helsinki City Council in 1969–1972 and again from 1984.
 As of 2007 he was again a member of the Finnish parliament for a short while, after Eva Biaudet resigned to take a position at the OSCE.

 Donner suffered from prostate and lung cancers.
 He died of lung disease at Meilahti hospital in Helsinki on 30 January 2020, six days before his 87th birthday.
 After his death, an archive of thousands of photographs was discovered at his home, showing that Donner was also a skilled photographer.
-In 2023, Donner's widow revealed that she had thrown his ashes in the compost after discovering his history of infidelity.
+In 2023, Donner's widow Bitte Westerlund, revealed that she had thrown part of his ashes in the compost after discovering his history of infidelity.
+Most of the ashes were scattered into the sea, in accordance with Donner's wishes.